Alexandra Fuller

-Alexandra Fuller (born in 1969 in Glossop, England) is a British-Rhodesian author.
+Alexandra Fuller (born 1969) is a British-Zimbabwean author.
 Her articles and reviews have appeared in The New Yorker, National Geographic, Granta, The New York Times, The Guardian and The Financial Times.

 Personal life

-In 1972 Fuller moved with her family to Rhodesia (now Zimbabwe).
+In 1972 Fuller moved with her family to Rhodesia (later Zimbabwe Rhodesia, now Zimbabwe).
 She was educated at boarding schools in Umtali and Salisbury (renamed Harare after 1982).
 She met her American husband, Charlie Ross, in Zambia, where he was running a rafting business for tourists.
 In 1994, they moved to his home state of Wyoming.
 Fuller and Ross divorced in 2012.
-They have three children.
+They had two daughters and one son together.
+Their son, Fi, died in his sleep at the age of 21.
 She currently spends much of her time in a yurt near Jackson, Wyoming.

 Books

-Her first book -- Don't Let's Go to the Dogs Tonight -- (published in 2001; a memoir of life with her family living in southern Africa) won the Winifred Holtby Memorial Prize in 2002.
+Her first book, Don't Let's Go to the Dogs Tonight, published in 2001, is a memoir of life with her family living in southern Africa.
+It won the Winifred Holtby Memorial Prize in 2002.
 In the same year it was featured in The New York Times list of "Notable Books" and a finalist for The Guardian's First Book Award.
+A sequel, Cocktail Hour Under the Tree of Forgetfulness about her mother, Nicola Fuller, was published in 2011.

-Her second book -- Scribbling the Cat (published in 2004 about war's repercussions) received the Lettre Ulysses Award for the Art of Reportage in 2005.
+Her 2004 book Scribbling the Cat, about war's repercussions, received the Lettre Ulysses Award for the Art of Reportage in 2005.

-In Fuller's third book, The Legend of Colton H. Bryant (2008), she narrates the short life of a Wyoming roughneck who fell to his death at age 25 in February 2006 on an oil rig owned by Patterson–UTI Energy.
-A second memoir, Cocktail Hour Under The Tree of Forgetfulness (2011), is about her mother, Nicola Fuller.
-Leaving Before the Rains Come, published in January 2015, is about the disintegration of Fuller's marriage.
+In her book The Legend of Colton H. Bryant (2008) Fuller narrates the short life of a Wyoming roughneck who fell to his death at age 25 in February 2006 on an oil rig owned by Patterson–UTI Energy.

+The autobiographical Leaving Before the Rains Come, published in January 2015, is about the disintegration of Fuller's marriage.

-Fuller published her first novel, Quiet Until the Thaw, on 27 June 2017.
+Fuller published her first novel, Quiet Until the Thaw, in 2017.

+In 2019 she published Travel Light, Move Fast about the death of her father and son.

+In 2024 she published Fi: A Memoir of My Son, centres on her grief from losing her adult son.